zelnskiRoman/zelnskiRoman/README.md

         💡 Angular/TypeScript - home project tools 💡
         🕹 Recently found a new toy called Swift, can't stop playing 😬

-🌱 I’m infinitely trying improve my Angular skill and UI design for web and mobile.
+🌱 I’m infinitely trying to improve my Angular skill and UI design for web and mobile.